pypa/pip/docs/html/development/conventions.rst

 Encoding
 --------

-All files in our documentation must be UTF-8 encoding.
+All files in our documentation must use UTF-8 encoding.

 File Layout